scemercat1/zeponline/README.md

 # AirplaneON
-AirplaneON is a big moderation bot for Discord, designed with complex and profesional commands.
+AirplaneON is a moderation bot for Discord, designed with profesional commands.

-# Advanced Moderation Bot

-Invite-only Discord moderation bot.
-Owner locked.
-Role based permissions.
-Slash commands only.
+Main features include:

+Bans handler.
+Kicks handler.
+Mute/Warning handler
+Annoucement system.
+Managing server system.
+Managing messages system.
+Managing members system.
+Utily tools.
+Tags system. (nicknames)
+Bot-managed slowmodes
+See https://airplaneon.up.railway.app/commands for more details.

+Usage documentation
+For information on how to use the bot, see https://airplaneon.up.railway.app/intro

+### CREDITS TO https://docusaurus.io/ FOR SITE DEVELOPMENT!